-The MACC program is structured for working adults who want to advance – personally and professionally.
+The Master of Accountancy (MACC) program is structured for working adults who want to advance—personally and professionally.
 Degree completion time is determined by the student’s semester course load and previous background coursework.
 Students will work directly with their advisor to determine their individual degree completion time.
 Courses are taught fully online or in the evenings, during the traditional ESU fall, spring, and summer semesters.

 Master’s in Accounting Admission Requirements

-To be admitted to the MACC program, you need a completed bachelor's degree in accounting or equivalent and an acceptable Graduate Management Admissions Test (GMAT) score or GRE equivalent.
-The required GMAT score depends upon your grade-point average for your bachelor's degree: The higher your grade-point average, the lower the required GMAT score; however, the lowest acceptable GMAT score is 450, regardless of your grade-point average.
+To be admitted into the MACC program, you need a completed bachelor's degree in accounting or equivalent and an acceptable Graduate Management Admissions Test (GMAT) score or GRE equivalent.
+The required GMAT score depends upon your grade point average (GPA) for your bachelor's degree: The higher your GPA, the lower the required GMAT score; however, the lowest acceptable GMAT score is 450, regardless of your GPA.
 The lowest acceptable GPA is 2.75.
 If you are an international student, you will need to achieve a score of at least 550 on the Test of English as a Foreign Language (TOEFL) or successfully complete English courses at our university.

 For detailed information on graduate admission and where to submit your transcripts visit: www.emporia.edu/grad